MontiCore/EmbeddedMontiArc/README.md

 *  If the layer uses newly introduced arguments, a get() method for these arguments must be implemented in the CNNArch2X project, in the class "ArchitectureElementData".
 *  Finally, the class must be implemented for the respective backend, e.g. by adding a corresponding .ftl file to the "elements" folder in CNNArch2Gluon, or similarly for other backends.

+## Introducing Custom Layers
+It is also possible to add custom layers which are not predefined in the specific backend which is used.
+For the different backends the approach may differ.
+For now the method only works for Gluon backend and a short guide on how to use it can be found in the CNNArch2Gluon readme file --> https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/CNNArch2Gluon/-/blob/ba_kisov/README.md#using-custom-layers

 ## Structural Arguments
 Structural arguments are special arguments which can be set for each layer and which do not correspond to a layer parameter.
 The three structural arguments are "?", "->" and "|".
 The conditional argument "?" is a boolean.